 Marion County’s International Baccalaureate (IB) program conducts classes at Vanguard High School and Lake Weir High School.
 The IB program also exists at Oakcrest Elementary and Howard Middle School.
 Designed as a rigorous pre-university course of study, this program offers accelerated classes to meet the needs of highly-motivated secondary school students.
 The Engineering and Manufacturing Institute of Technology (EMIT) at Forest High School combines honors-level high school academics with three to four years of computer-assisted drafting in a state of-the-art facility.

 Like the IB program, the Advanced International Certificate of Education (AICE) program is an international curriculum and examination program modeled after the British pre-college curriculum and “A-level” exams.
 Belleview and North Marion High Schools offer AICE courses and exams, with opportunities for college credit to students passing these exams.
+While all of the high schools offer dual enrollment, West Port High School has a full duel enrollment program on campus with the College of Central Florida.
+Each year 70-80 students at West Port graduate with the Associates degree often the weekend before they earn their diploma.

-Several schools are also meeting the various special needs of students in our community including New Horizon Academy specializing in serving the educational needs of autistic children and Francis Marion Military Academy where the academic and social challenges facing today’s high school students are met with a challenging curriculum within the scope of a military leadership academy.
+Several schools are also meeting the various special needs of students in our community including New Horizon Academy specializing in serving the educational needs of autistic children and Marion Military Academy where the academic and social challenges facing today’s high school students are met with a challenging curriculum within the scope of a military leadership academy.

 Approximately 30 faith-based and preparatory schools provide pre-K programs through12th grade and offer residents a variety of educational choices.
 The diversity of private school education can be seen in a partial list of the area’s schools: Ambleside School of Ocala, The Cornerstone School, Grace School, Redeemer Christian School, and Trinity Catholic High School.